flindersuni/DeepThoughtHPC-docs/docs/source/policies/fairuse.rst

 ============================
 See the page at: `StorageGuidelines`_, for details on what storage is present and other details.
 A general reminder for HPC Storage:

-- All storage is *volatile* and no backup systems are in place
+- All storage is *volatile* and no guaranteed backup systems are in place
 - Cleanup you /home and /scratch regularly
 - Cleanup and /local storage you used at the end of each job